Carrot soup: Overview

 Carrot soup can be prepared as a cream-style soup and as a broth-style soup.
 Vegetable stock or chicken stock can be used as ingredients in both styles of soup.
 Other vegetables may be used in the dish, including root vegetables, the latter of which may include garlic, onion, shallot, potato, turnip and others.
 Carrot juice and orange juice can be used in its preparation, and some versions are prepared using puréed carrot.
 After cooking, the dish can be run through a sieve to strain it.
 The carrots used can be peeled or unpeeled, and the use of peeled carrots can lend to increased smoothness in puréed versions of the dish.
 Those prepared with puréed carrot may have a thick consistency while also being smooth in texture.
 The soup's color can vary based upon the coloration of the carrots used.
 Young carrots tend to make the soup sweeter and imbue it with a bright orange coloration, while older, larger carrots provide less sweetness and may imbue a yellow coloration.
 The use of old, cracked carrots that have a woody texture in their interior can produce a soup of inferior quality.

 Several ingredient variations exist in carrot soup preparations.
 Some carrot soups are prepared using coconut milk, coconut water, coconut cream, coconut butter or coconut pieces.
 Some versions include ginger as an ingredient, and some include curry.
 Green carrot leaves (greens) from the top of carrots can be used as an ingredient in the dish.
 Chopped mint leaves are used in some versions.
 It can be served hot or chilled.
 Salt and pepper can be used to season the dish, and nutmeg is sometimes used as a seasoning.
 It is sometimes topped with yoghurt, a yoghurt sauce, crème fraîche, sour cream, and other ingredients.

 In the United Kingdom, a distinct soup variety much more popular than plain carrot soup is carrot and coriander soup, made with coarsely chopped or grated carrot, garlic and coriander (cilantro) seeds.

 The zest of orange can be used as a garnish, as an ingredient within the dish itself, and in both ways.
 Additional garnishes can include dill, carrot leaves, grated, minced or diced carrot, chives, other fresh, chopped herbs, croutons, and toast squares, among others.
 Carrot soup can be prepared as a vegan food, and can also be prepared as a bisque.

-Carrot soup may contain a significant amount of nitrite.
+Carrot soup may contain a significant amount of nitrate.